FAQ

 For more on how we’re supporting those who might not be able to afford the delegate holding fee, see below.

-How will you support me if I am from a low socio-economic background?
+How will you support me if I am from a low socioeconomic background?

 show/hide

-We’re delighted to offer a number of fully free places across our LawCareersNetLIVE events to delegates from low socio-economic backgrounds, and those who might not be able to afford the delegate holding fee.
+We’re delighted to offer a number of fully free places across our LawCareersNetLIVE events to delegates from low socioeconomic backgrounds, and those who might not be able to afford the delegate holding fee.
 This year we’ll be working with a number diversity organisations in order to do this.

 If you’re not a member of one of these organisations and think that this applies to you, drop us an email at [email protected] after you’ve submitted your application.
 If you’re successful in securing a place, we’ll be in touch regarding booking onto the event for free.

 We have a small budget for providing travel reimbursements for delegates having to travel in for the Manchester and London events.
 If you’d like to apply for a travel reimbursement, you need to email us as soon as you’ve received your place at LawCareersNetLIVE and we can provide further information.
-Otherwise, we recommend applying for the Virtual event which allows you to take part in the conference from home.

 show/hide